wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 You can define the size of each square in degrees or disable the splitting in `options.make`.

-To preview how your region would be split into square subregions call `make output/square_regions.png`.
+To preview how your region would be split into square subregions call `popper preview` and open `output/square_regions.png`.
 The created map has modern coastlines, though.

 Repository Structure
 --------------------

+- `.popper.yml`: The Popper workflow file.
+See [Usage](#executing-workflows).
+- `docker/Dockerfile`: Description of the Docker image built and used by Popper.
 - `MD5.txt`: MD5 checksums for files in `external_files/`.
 - `Makefile`: Contains all top-level execution logic.
 Call it with the `make` command.
 - `create_gridlist.sh`: Helper script to create the `gridlist.txt` file.
 Don’t call this directly, `make` does that.
 - `create_square.make`: Helper Makefile called by `Makefile` automatically.
-- `environment.yml`: Anaconda environment file.
 - `external_files/`: Original input files.
-See section “Include Original Files”.
+See section [Include External Files](#include-external-files).
 - `extract_square_coords.sh`: Helper script to set environment variables for square coordinates.
 - `extract_years_from_filename.py`: Helper script to parse the year information out of the original filenames.
 - `filter_nc_files.sh`: Helper script to check if original NetCDF file falls in desired time frame, based on filename.